Mid-Life Crustacean

 "Mid-Life Crustacean" is the second segment of the 15th episode of the third season and the 55th overall episode of the American animated television series SpongeBob SquarePants.
-The episode premiered on Nickelodeon on January 24, 2003.
-It was storyboard directed by C. H. Greenblatt and Kaz written by Greenblatt, Kaz, and Mark O'Hare, with the animation directed by Frank Weiss.
+The episode originally released in Canada on November 6, 2002, before its official premiere in the United States on Nickelodeon on January 24, 2003.
+It was storyboard-directed by C. H. Greenblatt and Kaz written by Greenblatt, Kaz, and Mark O'Hare, with the animation directed by Frank Weiss.
 Chuck Klein serves as the storyboard artist.

-The series focuses on the titular character and his antics and adventures with his friends in the underwater city of Bikini Bottom.
 In the episode, Mr. Krabs, depressed about getting older, desires to feel young again and joins SpongeBob and Patrick on their big night of partying out on the town, only to discover it consists of mundane activities.
 He is frustrated and disappointed until he is informed that the itinerary culminates in a panty raid.

-"Mid-Life Crustacean" has been well received by critics and fans; despite this, the episode was eventually pulled from Nickelodeon's rotation and the Paramount+ service in 2021, with the episode's "panty raid" scene often being cited as the reason for its removal.
+"Mid-Life Crustacean" has been well received by critics and fans; despite this, the episode was eventually pulled from Nickelodeon's rotation in 2018, and from the Paramount+ service in 2021, with the episode's prominent "panty raid" scene, as well as the wake of the #MeToo and Time's Up movements often being cited as the reason for its removal.
 The episode and portions of it are still officially available on YouTube, and is still featured in home media releases.
-"Mid-Life Crustacean"'s title is a pun on the phrase "midlife crisis."
+"Mid-Life Crustacean"'s title is a pun on the phrase "midlife crisis".